cesanta/mongoose/UserManual.md

-**NOTE: THIS MANUAL IS WORK IN PROGRESS**

-## Overview
+# Overview

 Mongoose is small and easy to use web server.
 It is self-contained, and does not require any external software to run.

 On Windows, mongoose iconifies itself to the system tray icon when started.
 Right-click on the icon pops up a menu, where it is possible to stop mongoose, or configure it, or install it as Windows service.
+The easiest way to share a folder on Windows is to copy `mongoose.exe` to a folder, double-click the exe, and launch a browser at [http://localhost:8080](http://localhost:8080).
+Note that 'localhost' should be changed to a machine's name if a folder is accessed from other computer.

 On UNIX and Mac, mongoose is a command line utility.
 Running `mongoose` in terminal, optionally followed by configuration parameters